Transportation in the San Francisco Bay Area: Public transportation

 The Bay Area also has two light rail systems: one run by San Francisco Municipal Railway called Muni Metro, which operates within the city of San Francisco, and the other run by the Santa Clara Valley Transportation Authority, which operates within Santa Clara County.

 A series of overlapping bus agencies provide additional public transit coverage to Bay Area regions both served and not served by rail transit.
 The four largest agencies, Muni, AC Transit, SamTrans, and VTA operate within the City of San Francisco, East Bay, the Peninsula, and South Bay respectively, although their service areas generally overlap with neighboring agencies and numerous smaller agencies.
-All of these agencies also provide limited night bus service, which are intended to "shadow" the rail routes that are closed during the nighttime hours for maintenance.
+All of these agencies also provide limited late night bus service, which are intended to "shadow" the rail routes that are closed during the nighttime hours for maintenance.
 In addition, the four bus agencies are each independently pursuing constructing bus rapid transit systems by developing separated right-of-ways and traffic signaling on busy corridors, including on Geary and Van Ness for Muni, El Camino Real for SamTrans and VTA, and International Boulevard for AC Transit.

-Although BART and certain bus agencies provide travel over (or under) the San Francisco bay, Golden Gate Ferry and San Francisco Bay Ferry provide ferry service across the bay.
+Although BART and certain bus agencies provide travel over (or under) the San Francisco Bay, Golden Gate Ferry and San Francisco Bay Ferry provide ferry service across the bay.

 Most systems allow bicycles onto their systems with no additional charge.
 In addition, Bay Area residents may rent bicycles from the Bay Wheels bike share in certain parts of San Francisco, San Mateo, and Santa Clara counties.